GoogleCloudPlatform/compute-archlinux-image-builder/README.md

 ## Disclaimer
-Google Inc. does not provide any support or guarnatees for this project or the images provided.
+Google Inc. does not provide any support or guarantees for this project or the images provided.